stackevo/spudreq/draft-trammell-spud-req.md

 differently by endpoints and path devices than a tube creation coincident with an association creation.

+# Notes from MAMI Plenary Meeting

+- Note that 5.6 Extensibility includes support for experimentation: it must be possible to use the protocol for experimental signaling without registration, or with trivially easy registration, of codepoints.
+- Emphasize that control always lies at the endpoint (?)
+- Split integrity protection into a non-optional checksum and MTI (opportunistic) crypto integrity protection.
+- in 6.1 "note that UDP meets requirements" (weaken "the only way to do this is UDP").
+- in 6.2 "note that fixed length tube ID + magic number does this."
+- in 6.3 "note that UDP works here"
+- in 6.5 explain return routability, remove Gorry's tunnel-relevant comment
+- 6.10 note we want confidentiality, integrity, authenticity, and defense against linkability
+- 6.11 mention plpmtud -- SPUD should probably support this, as the "under the packetization layer"
+- 7.4 per packet info must be small
+- note that we want to keep SPUD segments under MTU but that everything should continue working in a fragmented world.
+- open possibility of eventual/delayed authenticity
+- security and privacy requirements go into a separate section
+- (probably not for reqt's): explore difference between hop count or network segment location addressing and path-function addressing for bootstrapping full OOB transport.
+- (probably not for reqt's): determine whether delayed authenticity is something LURK could help with

 # Security Considerations

 The security-relevant requirements for SPUD deal mainly with endpoint authentication and the integrity of exposed information ({{authentication}}, {{integrity}}, {{privacy}}, and {{tradeoffs-in-integrity-protection}}); protection against attacks ({{proof-a-device-is-on-path}}, and {{protection-against-trivial-abuse}}); and the trust relationships among endpoints and middleboxes {{continuum-of-trust-among-endpoints-and-middleboxes}}.
 These will be further addressed in protocol definition work following from these requirements.